Swewi/Werecat-Blog/README.md

     - I have tested all the links on the external links page, making sure they conected correectly, all links worked correctly.

 # Deployment

+### Important point for this project
+This is a django project, as such it has been built with the django framework, in order to maintain a level of security for certain variables they stored within a secret file env.py.
+This file **IS NOT** stored within the project, it must be recreated if you are starting a new workspace, please ensure you use your own details for this.

 ## Cloning the Repository

 * On Github navigate to the repository "https://github.com/Swewi/Werecat-Blog/tree/main"